Asmita1434/Mini-Project/README.md

-I have created a photography web page by using CSS and HTML
+I have created a photography web page by using CSS and HTML.